 APIR3.1.2[41] An application program shall be able to set the state of an output point if it has registered the associated Field I/O Device and reserved exclusive write access to the output point.

-APIR3.1.2[42] To set the state of an output point and control dimming, the API shall use separate arrays for control of the Load Switch + and Load Switch – (see Section 3.3.1.4.1.5 of the TS 2 Standard).

 APIR3.1.2[43] The API shall provide a method for application programs to query the reservation status of output points on registered Field I/O Devices.

 Input Specifications